 There is also a craft brewery on the island called Lord Chambray which makes fantastic local beers – you can visit their taproom for tastings and you’ll also find their beer on the menus of many restaurants on Gozo.

-All in all, there is plenty to keep you occupied on the island and you can easily choose to spend a number of days here and not run out of things to do.
+All in all, there is plenty to keep you occupied on the island and more than enough reason to choose to stay in Gozo over Malta for a few nights.

 Where to stay in Gozo